mlrun/ce/charts/mlrun-ce/README.md

 To work with ECR, you must create a secret with your AWS credentials and a secret with ECR Token while providing both secret names to the helm install command.
 This is relevant for instances running without attached IAM roles.
+To work with instances running with attached IAM roles, you can skip the AWS credentials and ECR Token secrets creation.

 Common environment variables: